-The baby boomer generation born between 1946-1964 is retiring, taking redundancy packages or sadly, being retrenched.
-Their lives will change but many of them are not yet ready to retire.
-They are healthier than previous generations, live longer and want to make sure they have the financial means to support themselves for another 20-30 or more years.
+The baby boomer generation between 1946-1964 is retiring, taking redundancy packages or sadly, being retrenched.
+Their lives will change, but many are not yet ready to retire.
+They are healthier than previous generations, live longer and want to ensure they have the financial means to support themselves for another 20-30 years.

-Thus a growing number of 50 plus Australians consider creating a business.
-They are opting for self employment.
-Especially after the rude awakening many receive after applying for a job post retirement or retrenchment.
+Thus a growing number of 50-plus Australians are considering creating a business.
+They are opting for self-employment.
+Especially after the rude awakening many receive after applying for a job post-retirement or retrenchment.

-In the US the percentage of 55-64 year old age group starting a business grew from 14% in 1996 to 25% in 2013 (Kauffman Foundation).
+In the US, the percentage of the 55–64-year-old age group starting a business grew from 14% in 1996 to 25% in 2013 (Kauffman Foundation).
 I would suggest something similar in Australia.
-Contrary to popular opinion this age group is also twice as successful in establishing and growing their business than those aged 20-34, for many reasons.
-These are good signs for the older entreprenuer considering starting their own business.
+Contrary to popular opinion, this age group is also twice as successful in establishing and growing their business than those aged 20-34, for many reasons.
+These are good signs for the older entrepreneur considering starting their own business.

 The nature of work has changed.
-Heavy manufacturing jobs are in decline in Australia with every Australian vehicle manufacturer closing in the next few years along with many of their suppliers.
-For many workers this lack of job security leads to uncertaintly about their financial future.
+Heavy manufacturing jobs are in decline in Australia, with every Australian vehicle manufacturer closing in the next few years, along with many of their suppliers.
+For many workers, this lack of job security leads to uncertainty about their financial future.
 With Australian companies off-shoring work, reducing their workforce, or in some cases bringing in cheaper overseas workers, it creates uncertainty in the minds of the employed.
-Again good reasons to consider self employment.
+Again good reasons to consider self-employment.

 Charles Handy wrote about portfolio careers in a book called ‘The Empty Raincoat‘ in 1996.
-The portfolio careeer is about working in a handful of jobs, maybe smaller ones, but doing meaningful work for maybe a number of employers, freelancing or outsourcing your services, so to speak.
-With the word ‘job’ meaning a client.
-The idea is to sell your knowledge and capability as a product, rather than sell your time.
-Losing one client won’t lead to financial distress unless you just have one large client.
+The portfolio career is about working in a handful of jobs, maybe smaller ones, but doing meaningful work for maybe several employers, freelancing or outsourcing your services, so to speak.
+The word ‘job’ means a client.
+The idea is to sell your knowledge and capability as a product rather than sell your time.
+Losing one client won’t lead to financial distress unless you have one large client.
 Not a good idea.

-The ideal here is to develop your capability as a specialist knowledge worker with high in demand skills.
+The idea is to develop your capability as a specialist knowledge worker with high in-demand skills.

-Self employment, often from a home base, might involve starting a business based on your hobbies, skills or something that suits your interests.
-Or maybe it is to reconnect with something you were really passionate about in your younger days.
-As most baby boomers know, time has gone fast.
+Self-employment, often from a home base, might involve starting a business based on your hobbies, skills or something that suits your interests.
+Or maybe it is to reconnect with something you were passionate about in your younger days.
+As most baby boomers know, the time has gone fast.
 So it doesn’t hurt to reflect on past interests, provided it leads to satisfaction.

 As the knowledge (Know -How) economy continues to outgrow the industrial economy, your capability to do ‘stuff’ can lead to meaningful work.

-Rather than just think about just starting a business or buying one, think about the market opportunities for what you can do with the knowledge and skills you already have.
+Rather than just starting a business or buying one, consider the market opportunities for what you can do with your knowledge and skills.

-Who will wants these skills or what else can you do with them.?
+Who will want these skills, or what else can you do with them.?

-As companies outsource more work, you could provide services that they don’t need on a full time basis.
-Even skilled trades employees who worked for the vehicle manufacturers may have skills that they could outsource to smaller companies needing their help.
-Even as mentors to their skilled employees.
+As companies outsource more work, you could provide services they don’t need full-time.
+Even skilled trades employees who worked for the vehicle manufacturers may have skills they could outsource to smaller companies needing their help, even as mentors to their skilled employees.

-Older professionals generally have a stable home-life, are capable workers with a good deal of business experience, often well networked, motivated and have a range of processes and skills to help them focus on a business.
+Older professionals generally have a stable home life, are capable workers with a good deal of business experience, are often well networked, motivated and have a range of processes and skills to help them focus on a business.
 This is why they can be more successful than younger entrepreneurs who may have a young family and other distractions.

-Baby boomers are often more financially secure, maybe owning their own home or have some retirement savings.
+Baby boomers are often more financially secure, maybe owning their own homes or having retirement savings.
 Things may not feel so scary if it takes longer to start getting new clients.

-At its simplest, every business needs a product, be able to sell it and deliver it at a profit.
+At its simplest, every business needs a product to sell and deliver it at a profit.

 A product could be a physical service or object, a digital download such as a ‘how to manual’, online training, mentoring or coaching, quilting patterns – just about anything.